All the ways to use Alexa and Echo Dot

 Can I use Alexa to control my whole-house audio system?

-Alexa can be used to control many devices like smart lights, locks, and thermostats.
-You can also use it with many streaming services, like Spotify, Apple Music, and Prime Music.
+You can also use Alexa with major streaming services such as Spotify, Apple Music, and Prime Music.
 The key is to set up your Dot (or other Alexa device) with your favorite streaming service as the default.
 Amazon prime music is preset as the default, but this can be changed.
-While listening to the Dot as your audio source, you can use your voice to request a specific artist, song, playlist, etc. This is how the vast majority of our customers use Alexa when listening to their whole-house audio system.
+While listening to the Dot as your audio source, you can use your voice to request a specific artist, song, playlist, etc.